Nash Equilibria on (Un)Stable Networks: Introduction

 \subsection{Conclusions from the empirical analysis}

-The estimation exercise reveals the role of network data availability for the analysis of determinants of teen risky activities.
-In particular, ignoring the existence of peer effect or miss-specifying the externalities in the network formation lead to larger biases in estimating the price coefficient compared to when social network is kept fixed or network data is not available.
-When comparing the estimates for other determinants of adolescent smoking (presence of a smoker in the household or maternal education) the estimation biases when the network externalities are mis-specified and when peer effects are omitted are of the same sign.
-This observation is robust to alternative specification where instead of price on smoking, the income (allowances) are included.

-Counterfactual experiments with the estimated model quantify the response of the friendship network in various settings.
+The model is estimated under various restrictions on the parameter specification and on the data availability.
+Two observations merit noting at the estimation stage.
+First, the peer effect complementarities are substantially stronger between smokers compared to between non-smokers.
+The model's parametrization permits differentiating these externalities and the conclusion is notable from the parameter estimates.
+Second, lack of network data, which forces the estimation to suppress the local peer effect externalities, substantially biases downwards the price coefficient.

+The obtained sets of estimates are used to perform counterfactual experiments under various estimation scenarios.
+The purpose of these experiments is to quantify the response of the friendship network to policies targeting adolescent smoking.
+A by-product of this analysis is an assessment of the bias in the model's predictions due to lack of network data or due to various miss-specifications.

 The first experiment asks whether this response is relevant for policies working through changes in tobacco prices.
-To motivate this exercise compare how individuals respond to a price increase in fixed versus endogenous network environments.
+To motivate this exercise, compare how individuals respond to a price increase in fixed versus endogenous network environments.
 There are two effects to consider.
-The \emph{direct} effect of changing tobacco prices is the first order response and, intuitively, will be larger whenever individuals are free to change their friendships, i.e. more individuals are likely to immediately respond to changes in tobacco prices provided they are not confined to their (smoking) friends.
+The \emph{direct} effect of changing tobacco prices is the first order response and, intuitively, will be larger whenever individuals are free to change their friendships.
+That is, more individuals are likely to immediately respond to changes in tobacco prices provided they are not confined to their (smoking) friends.
 The \emph{indirect} (ripple) effect of changing tobacco prices is the effect on smoking which is due, in part, to the fact that one's friends have stopped smoking.
-Contrary to before, a fixed network propels the indirect effect, e.g. an individual who changes her smoking status is bound to exert pressure to her friends (most likely smokers) and, thus, likely to alter her friends' decisions to smoke.
+Contrary to before, a fixed network propels further the indirect effect.
+In a fixed network, an individual who changes her smoking status is bound to exert pressure to her (fixed) friends who are most likely smokers.
 It is, then, an empirical question how these two opposing effects balance out.
-Simulations with the estimated model suggest that the direct effect dominates, i.e. that following an increase in tobacco prices the response of the friendship network amplifies the intended policy effects this increase.
+Simulations with the full model and with a model where the friendship network is kept fixed suggest that the direct effect dominates.
+In other words, following an increase in tobacco prices the response of the friendship network amplifies the intended reduction in smoking prevalence.